Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/Clone-5-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 2001,Yu J et al. screened an RNA aptamer targeting Sialyl Lewis X (sLeX) and determined its affinity and specificity by surface plasmon resonance technique, and found that its affinity was about 1000-fold higher than that of the original RNA library, and verified the aptamer's application in inhibiting adhesion of sLeX-expressing HL60 cells to E- and P-selectin by static in vitro experiments<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
+<p>In 2001,Yu J et al. screened an RNA aptamer targeting Sialyl Lewis X (sLeX) and determined its affinity and specificity by surface plasmon resonance technique, and found that its affinity was about 1000-fold higher than that of the original RNA library, and verified the aptamer's application in inhibiting adhesion of sLeX-expressing HL60 cells to E- and P-selectin by static in vitro experiments<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>